ianstormtaylor/slate/docs/guides/schemas.md

 To that end, Slate provides a `Schema` model, which allows you to easily define validations for the structure of your documents, and to fix them if the document ever becomes invalid.
 This guide will show you how they work.

+> ❗️To tell Slate about your custom schema add it to the editor as a prop [like this](https://github.com/ianstormtaylor/slate/blob/405cef0225c314b4162d587c74cfce6b65a7b257/examples/forced-layout/index.js#L62).

 ## Basic Schemas

 Slate schemas are defined as Javascript objects, with properties that describe the document, block nodes, and inline nodes in your editor.
 Here's a simple schema: